makersacademy/chitter-challenge/README.md

 * All peeps can be seen regardless of who is logged in.
 * User can only sign up with a unique email address (not already in database)
 * Users must supply matching password confirmation in order to sign up
+* displaying the peeps in reverse chronological order

 I want to implement: